alltom/ruck/README.markdown

 This is accomplished using Shred, Clock, and Shreduler:

-- Shred: a resumable Proc
+- Shred: a resumable Proc (a Fiber wrapper on 1.9)
-- Clock: manages occurrences on a timeline
+- Clock: manages objects on a timeline
-- Shreduler: executes shreds on time
+- Shreduler: executes Shreds on time by managing them with a Clock

 Here's an example of how to use Shred: